NaluKit/nalu/etc/wiki/10 Context.md

 ### Local (only inside the main module) Used Data
 Data, which should not be shared with the sub modules, can be stored in normal instance variables.
 These variables will not be shared with the context of a sub module.

-**Note: The MainContext will also work inside a singe module application.**
+**Note: The MainContext will also work inside a single module application.**

 ## ModuleContext
 Each sub module of an application needs it's own `ModuleContext`.